29next/developer-docs/docs/apps/index.md

 Apps and supporting tools are in Public Beta, if you have questions or run into any issues, don't hesitate to reach out to support@29next.com.
 More documentation, more examples, and more tools are on the way.
 :::

-Apps allow you to extend built-in functionality of the 29 Next platform to solve merchant challenges and create new functionality all wrapped into an easily installed App.
+Apps allow you to extend built-in functionality of the Next Commerce platform to solve merchant challenges and create new functionality all wrapped into an easily installed App.

 ### Apps Allow You To